DanielLin9406/DanielLin9406/README.md

 Additional Links
 1. A brief introduction below LZStock in the project section.
-2. My personal works for high-level concept [Daniellin's Work](https://daniellin.app#35)
+2. My personal works for high-level concept of LZStock [Daniellin's Work](https://daniellin.app#35)

 ---